 DIN is linked with the Permanent Account Number (PAN) or Passport of the applicant and so a person intending to become a director is allowed to obtain one DIN as per rules and regulations.
-By obtaining a single DIN, a person intending to become director can become director in multiple companies by that single DIN.
-Therefore prior to obtaining DIN or at any time making application for allotment of DIN, the concerned person may verify the DIN database to check as to whether he has been allotted any DIN previously by the Central Government.
-The Central Government has also put in place a checking mechanism whereby prior to allotting any DIN, it also conducts a check and verifies the Data mentioned by the applicant with its database to avoid issue of multiple DIN’s to an applicant.
-As a precautionary measure it’s better for an applicant to verify from the MCA portal as to whether he has been allotted any DIN at any previous time.
+By obtaining a single DIN, a person intending to become a director can become a director in multiple companies by that single DIN.
+Therefore prior to obtaining DIN or at any time making an application for allotment of DIN, the concerned person may verify the DIN database to check as to whether he has been allotted any DIN previously by the Central Government.
+The Central Government has also put in place a checking mechanism whereby prior to allotting any DIN, it also conducts a check and verifies the Data mentioned by the applicant with its database to avoid the issue of multiple DIN to an applicant.
+As a precautionary measure, it’s better for an applicant to verify from the MCA portal whether he has been allotted any DIN at any previous time.

 How to Verify DIN – PAN Details of Directors

 Once the verification exercise carried out by following the above steps, the image as to possession of DIN shall become clear and transparent.
-If end result of the verification exercise is positive i.e. no previous record of DIN allotted is found, then road to obtaining DIN is clear and less time-consuming.
-But if the end result is negative, which is a rare case, then is the start of alarming time.
-Where record of any previous DIN in possession of the applicant is found, then the current application shall be quashed off and no new DIN shall be allotted.
-If in the records more than one DIN are shown to be in possession of the applicant, then the applicant shall become the focus point of Central Government.
-The applicant would we ordered to surrender all DIN’s except one that are in his possession along with the reasons for holding the same and also pay the penalty for violation of the provisions of law.
+If end result of the verification exercise is positive i.e. no previous record of DIN allotted is found, the road to obtaining DIN is clear and less time-consuming.
+But if the end result is negative, which is a rare case, then is the start of an alarming time.
+Where the record of any previous DIN in possession of the applicant is found, then the current application shall be quashed off and no new DIN shall be allotted.
+If in the records more than one DIN are shown to be in possession of the applicant, then the applicant shall become the focal point of Central Government.
+The applicant would be ordered to surrender all DIN except one that are in his possession along with the reasons for holding the same and also pay the penalty for violation of the provisions of law.

 What if Multiple DIN’s are in Possession